 The market is a short walk from Casa Jacaranda, named after the huge Jacaranda tree which grows outside, providing shade all year round, and in the right season, beautiful purple blooms.
 Sadly, we were too early in the year to see the tree flowering, but you can’t have it all!

-Beto & Jorge’s home is a perfect setting.
+Beto & Jorge’s home is a perfect setting for our cookery class.
 It is a home but also a professional kitchen.
 Half of the front room is filled with a central table which doubles as a workstation – with cooking hobs built in.
 While we worked away on our dishes, Beto’s assistant was busy in the kitchen next door prepping what we wouldn’t have time to do.

 A Cooking Class in Mexico City: The Menu

-On the menu that day was cochnita pibil, a traditional dish from the Yucatan area of Mexico, where the dish was developed by the Mayans.
-A little like pulled pork, the pork is marinated in bitter orange juice and achiote paste, then traditionally wrapped in banana leaves & cooked underground, although we cheated a little & cooked it in the pressure cooker.
+On the menu that day was a selection of classic Mexican dishes.
+We made cochnita pibil, a traditional recipe from the Yucatan area of Mexico, where the dish was developed by the Mayans.
+A little like pulled pork, the pork is marinated in bitter orange juice and achiote paste, then wrapped in banana leaves & cooked underground, although we cheated a little & cooked it in the pressure cooker.

-To begin, we also learned to make sopes, tamales, guacamole and the salsas to go with it.
+To begin, we also learned to make sopes, tamales, guacamole and the salsas to go with it, essential parts of Mexican cooking!
 Under the watchful eye of Beto we chopped, squeezed & toasted ingredients for the salsas, and prepared the marinade for the cochinita pibil.

 We used the blue corn dough we had bought to prepare the base for our sopes.
 These are like very similar to tortillas, but the dough is left a little thicker, and the edges of the sope are turned upwards to create a little plate to fill with deliciousness.
 We topped these with longaniza (similar to chorizo sausage), frijoles beans, salsa, cream & cheese.